 - Students are encouraged to challenge and reconsider habitual ways of working or underlying assumptions within their practice.

 - Small group numbers to provide highly personalised levels of supervision and support.

 - Vibrant post-graduate studios and access to a wide range of workshops and facilities.

 Students will be well equipped to operate successfully as professional practitioners in their chosen specialist field, or may consider continuing in education via teaching or PhD study.

-- Applicants should have an advanced understanding of their particular discipline and be able to demonstrate their ability to sustain research at MA level
+- Applicants should have an personal understanding of their particular discipline and be able to demonstrate their ability to sustain research at MA level.

-- Applicants should submit a short proposal of up to five hundred words, detailing a proposed programme of study, supported by an electronic portfolio of current practice, which will form the basis of discussion within the interview
+- Applicants should submit a short proposal of up to 500 words, detailing why they are applying to the programme of study, supported by a portfolio of current practice, which will form the basis of discussion within the interview.